 Terms of Reference

-At March 31 2017 the Credit Committee comprised three Directors including twoindependent Directors and the Managing Director & CEO and was chaired by the ManagingDirector & CEO.
-There were 28 Meetings of the Committee during the year.
-The detailsof the composition of the Committee and attendance at its Meetings are set out in the following table:
+There were five Meetings of the Committee during the year.
+The detailsof the composition of the Committee and attendance at its Meetings held during the yearare set out in the following table:

 |Name of Member ||Number of meetings attended |